EbunoluwaArimoro/nexus-chat/README.md

 ---

 ### **Project Description**
 This repository houses the Lab Phase project for the **Product Management for Software Engineers** course. **Nexus Chat** is a high-performance, real-time messaging application designed to facilitate seamless team communication and instant data synchronization.
+Working on this project allowed us to bridge the gap between technical execution and product strategy.

 ### **Product Management Strategy**
 From a PM perspective, this project prioritizes the following **Core Pillars**: